[email protected] (541) 535-1526

 A degree in fine art is a general degree that can help propel almost anyone into an exciting art career.
 These general art degrees will usually help aspiring artists learn the basics of all sorts of different forms of art.
 Degrees in architecture, illustration and graphic design can also be helpful for those interested in pursuing careers that use rendering skills.

-Silk Screen on a budget!
+Screen Printing on a budget!

 Screen printing is a 2,000 year old form of printing that was first used by the Chinese.
 This technique involves pushing ink or paint through a mesh stencil onto a canvas, known as a substrate.
 The process of screen printing is generally very simple, and it also allows a person to make identical designs, such as logos, on several different items.